Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 The ability to locate the neutral safety switch and ease of access will probably be the best indicator of whether or not you want to tackle this replacement yourself, or hire a professional to do it for you instead.

-If you don’t have enough space to work in, don’t have a variety of tools at your disposal or you don’t work on your vehicle that much, it may be easier to just have a mechanic do the work for you.
+If you don’t have enough space to work in, don’t have a variety of tools at your disposal, or don’t work on your vehicle that much, it may be easier to just have a mechanic do the work for you.

 A new neutral safety switch doesn’t cost that much – usually between $100 and $400 – and a mechanic will have all the necessary tools to do the job at their disposal.